nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/README.md

 |45| [**Parse a string in C++**](https://medium.com/p/179688b061f4) | [**C++**](./OOP/SOLID/SRP/stringParsing.cpp) | The ArrayListManager class splits a string into substrings using a delimiter and returns a vector of strings, or an empty vector if the input string is empty. |

-## How to Use
-To use these programs, you will need to have a C++ compiler installed on your computer.
-You can then download the program files from this repository and compile them using the compiler.

-Alternatively, you can also use an online C++ compiler to run these programs without needing to install a compiler on your computer.

-## Contributions
-If you have any suggestions for improvements or would like to add additional C++ programs to this repository, please feel free to create a pull request.
-We welcome contributions from the community to make this repository more useful for everyone.

-Contributions to this repository are welcome!
-If you'd like to contribute, please follow these guidelines:

-1. Fork this repository to your own GitHub account.
-2. Create a new branch for your changes using git checkout -b my-feature-branch
-3. Make your changes and commit them with a descriptive commit message.
-4. Push your changes to your forked repository with git push origin my-feature-branch
-5. Submit a pull request to this repository with a detailed description of your changes.

 ## Contact
 Thank you for your suggestions!
 If you think there is anything to improve, please contact me at **me.singhnitish@yandex.com.**